smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 * Generate a valid maze.
 There will be multiple ways to generate mazes with different characteristics.
 * Print the layout of the maze to the console.
-This will probably involve visiting each cell and determining if it is connected to its neighbors.
+This will probably involve visiting each cell and determining if it is connected to its neighbors with passages or blocked with walls.

 Later we will want to:
 * Solve the maze.
 This will probably involve determining if two arbitrary nodes are connected.
 But since this isn't a requirement yet, we won't add methods for this at this point.
+YAGNI.

 ## Ad Hoc

-The first data structure that comes to mind is an array of cells, where each cell contains a bit to track each of connections to the north, east, south, and west.
+The first data structure that comes to mind is an array of cells, where each cell contains bits to track each of connections to the north, east, south, and west.
 This works.
 It is space efficient and discovering if the connection between two cells is a passage or a wall is determined by simply looking at the properties of one of the two cells.
 You must take care that the connections between adjacent cells remain in sync.